iTranscend/zkp-chaum-pederson-auth/README.md

   </details>

-- Now you can login
+- Now you can login (you get 3 tries to enter the correct password)

   ```console
   $ cargo run -p zkp-client login